lightningrodlabs/we-tauri/README.md

 *We* is composed of two management DNA's, together with a defined pattern on how to build *applet* DNAs that are can be installed into a *We* group.
 Each such group as well as each *applet* used within a group is its own private peer-to-peer network.

-For more about the motivation behind *We*, read [blogpost to be published].
+For more about the motivation behind *We*, read [this blogpost](https://eric.harris-braun.com/blog/2022/07/26/id-390).

 ## Design